aurora.transfer_function.weights package

 Compute the EDF Weights

 Discussing this with Gary: “… because you are down-weighting (omitting) more and more highpower events the total signal is going down.
-The signal power goes down with every call to this method” … “The “HAT” Matrix, where the diagonals of this matrix are really big it means an individual data point is controlling its own prediction, and the estimate.
-If the problem was balanced, each data point would contribute equally to the estimate.
-Each data point should contribute 1/N to each parameter.
+The signal power goes down with every call to this method” … “The Hat Matrix, where the diagonals of this matrix are really big means an individual data point is controlling its own prediction, and the estimate.
+If the problem was balanced (n data points contributing equally), each data point would contribute equally (1/n) to each parameter.
 When one data point is large and the others are tiny, then it may be contributing a lot, say 1/2 rather than 1/n. edf is like the diagonal of the Hat matrix (in the single station case) How much does the data point contribute to the prediction of itself.
-If there are n data points contributing equally, each datapoint should contribute ~1/n to its prediction - Note: H = inv(S) in general has equal H[0,1] = H[1,0]; 2x2 matrices with matching off-diagonal terms have inverses with the same property.

 Parameters: